ahmeddgharbi/task-manager-backend/README.md

 ## Architectural Decisions

-- Used NestJS modules to separate concerns (Tasks, Users, Common)
+- Used NestJS modules to separate concerns (Tasks, Users)
 - TypeScript for type safety
 - Jest for testing
 - Used DTOs for input validation